praneybehl/licensario-rest-protocol/README.md

 So how Licensario identifies users?

 Licensario can work in 2 modes:
-  1. Manage the users by itself
+  1. Manage the users by itself (Licensario users)
-  2. Authenticate users through OAuth2 protocol
+  2. Authenticate users through OAuth2 protocol (External users)

 In the 1st flow users are identified using Licensario User Id.
 Most queries for Licensario users will start with /api/v1/users/*user-id*